berndruecker/flowing-retail/payment-rest/README.md

 mvn -f ../stripe-fake/ exec:java
 ```

-Now you can run the payment service
+Now you can run the payment service itself

 ```
 mvn exec:java
 ```

-Now the payment service is available:
+Now the different versions of the payment service are available:

 * http://localhost:8100/api/payment/v1
 * ...